Non-local operators with low singularity kernels: regularity estimates and martingale problem

 \begin{proof} Without loss of generality, we can assume that $c_0=1$ to simplify the analysis.
 By utilizing the condition in \eqref{cdt-k0}, we can identify a L\'evy process $Z$ whose infinitesimal generator corresponds to the operator $\cL$.
-Specifically, we define $P_tf(x)=\bE f(x+Z_t)$ and $ G_\lambda f(x)=\int_0^\infty \e^{-\lambda t} P_tf(x)~\d t$.
-To establish the validity of \eqref{Eq:key0}, it is enough to demonstrate its validity for $u\in \sS(\mR^d)$.
-This is because the general case can be obtained using standard approximation techniques.
-For each $u \in \sS(\mR^d)$, it holds that
+As presented in the proof for Theorem \ref{Thm:Morrey2}, for any \(u\in B^{\psi}_A\), we have

 Using this and letting $f=\lambda u-\cL u$, we obtain

 This yields

 Thus, it remains to show that the second term on the left-hand side of \eqref{Eq:key0} can be dominated by $C \|\lambda u-\cL u\|_{B^{\psi,\alpha}_{A}}$.